From delicious seafood and island-hopping adventures, to history and water sports, these are the best things to do in Guernsey.

 Whether you’re visiting in a couple (as we did), as a family or going solo, there are lots of amazing things to do in Guernsey.
 You can take it easy with leisurely strolls to pretty viewpoints and relaxed meals by the beach.
 If you live life at a faster pace, you could hire bikes to zoom around the island, join a kayak tour or explore Guernsey’s neighbours on an island-hopping adventure.

-I saw plenty of kids who were having a whale of a time in Guernsey, especially on the beaches!
+I saw plenty of kids who were having a whale of a time in Guernsey, especially on the sandy beaches!
 During the summer months it’s a classic bucket and spade destination.
-Kids will love running in and out of the sea, building sandcastles and refuelling with ice cream.
+Children will adore running in and out of the sea, building sandcastles and refuelling with ice cream.

 Whatever you have in mind for your trip, I’m here to help with some tips and suggestions on where to go, what to do and how to make the most out of island life.